DocDocTeam/alerta/README.md

 Installation
 ------------
-- fill in your key values in the docker compose file
+- fill in your key values in the docker-compose.yaml
 - run `docker compose up -d`
 - configure your balancer on port 8080